 For dinner, head to Barjeel Al Arab for a camel burger.
 Or eat a memorable meal above the Madinat waterways at the gorgeously romantic Pai Thai.

 The city has a lot of options when it comes to places to grab a cocktail.
 We recommend the picture-perfect Bahri Bar for a drink or two, perhaps rounded off with a visit to the city’s Pacha super-club.
 Or, if alcohol isn’t your thing, indulge in an opulent afternoon tea in the iconic, “seven-star” Burj al Arab’s Skyview Bar or Sahn Eddar lounge.
+In our guide to Dubai entertainment you can find more nightlife options.

 Don't miss the essential sights when travelling to Dubai.
 Our tailor-made trip service offers you the trip of your dreams without the stress of booking or planning.
 Completely customisable and crafted by local travel experts, our tailor-made trips ensure that you see Dubai in its entirety.
 Our UEA essentials trip will take you through modern high rises as well as traditional souks.